-- 1. Paul did send Epaphroditus and now thinks it necessary to send Timothy.
-Maybe Timothy was not available beforehand and Paul sent Epaphroditus instead to get a report on the Philippians. - 2.
-"Epaphroditus" is derived from "Aphrodite", meaning "charming."
-(M. R. Vincent, Word Studies in Greek New Testament 3:441).
-All we know of him is from this passage as he is mentioned nowhere else in the New Testament. - 3.
-Four things Epaphroditus was: - a.
-A brother (a spiritual brother, not a physical one) - b.
-A companion in labor - c.
-A fellowsoldier.
-Notice Paul's military language.
-Epaphroditus, as a fellow-soldier, will not break rank, steal your canteen or rations, hold back while you are advancing, fail to cover your flank, betray you to the enemy, refuse to share his rations, go to sleep on watch or run from the front line and force you to do all the fighting. - d.
-Your messenger - i.
-Strong's #652 apostolos; a delegate, messenger, one sent forth with orders.
-Literally, "your apostle", showing that the word and the related office was one of service and ministry more than ruling. - 4.
-Paul obviously felt he was a valuable companion and recommended him as such.
+58 M. R. Vincent, Word Studies in Greek New Testament volume 3, page 441.

+- B. He was a good, Christian man with a good spiritual testimony. - 2.
+A companion in labor - A. He worked with Paul and Paul trusted him. - B. He had a good resume. - C. He was a companion, a friend, and more than a fried to Paul. - 3.
+A fellowsoldier. - A. Notice Paul's military language.
+Epaphroditus, as a fellow-soldier, will not steal your canteen or rations, hold back while you are advancing, fail to cover your flank, betray you to the enemy, refuse to share his rations, go to sleep on watch or run from the front line and force you to do all the fighting. - B. He had been engaged in spiritual battles before. - 4.
+Your messenger - A. He cared about the congregations and people he ministered among. - 5.
+A minister - A. He comes not to be ministered unto but to minister Paul obviously felt he was a valuable companion and recommended him as such.